nitishp/ml_notes/course_3/Week_3_Notes.md

     - Initialize neural network to randomly take a guess for weights to just guess $Q(s,a)$
     - Repeat
         - Take actions in the lunar lander, and store 10k pairs of $(s, a, R(s), s')$
+            - This is called experience replay.
+We take random samples of this 10k to train our neural net since using sequential examples is too tightly related to be a good training set
         - Train neural network
             - Create new training set with
                 - X = [s a]